Smell and Taste Disorders

 • Maintain good oral and nasal health.

-• Avoid tobacco products and chemical exposures.
+• Avoid tobacco products, chemical exposures.

 Geriatric Considerations